 Step 4: Create a Coffee Nook

 Another great way to make your kitchen more soothing and welcoming is to create “stations” for different tasks.
 Specifically, an area designated for making hot drinks might be exactly what your kitchen needs to feel cozier.
 Try keeping drinks with mixed caffeine levels so that you use your coffee nook both morning and night.
 Regular coffee or espresso can jump-start your morning with 95 milligrams of caffeine, while decaf or lightly caffeinated green tea with only about 20 to 45 milligrams can help you wind down in the evening.
 At any time of day, enjoying your favorite beverages can help you relax and re-energize.
+A great coffee maker like the Ninja Coffee Bar can make your kitchen a highlight when guests come over.

 While some people want a bright and exciting kitchen, for others, a relaxing kitchen atmosphere is best for keeping life’s chaos at bay.
 Use these smart design tips to create a cleaner, more beautiful, and more soothing kitchen atmosphere to de-stress your home.